-1. Are Motorcycle Hitch Carriers Safe?
+1. Are Motorcycle Hitch Carriers Safe To Use?

 2. Are Hitch Carriers Legal?

-First look at the size of the receiver and if it matches, move onto the load capacity of the carrier.
+First look at the size of the receiver and if it matches, move on to the load capacity of the carrier.
 It should be higher than the weight of your bike.
-If both these factors are ok, then the bike and carrier are compatible.
+If both these factors are OK, then the bike and carrier are compatible.